Alex - stock.adobe.com

 The latter are built by the community alongside commercial vendor tools.
 Some open source SPDX tools include the following:

-• Build creates plugins or extensions that provide build file metadata and source files.
+• Build.
+Creates plugins or extensions that provide build file metadata and source files.

-• Audit Tool analyzes modules of the source code using various auditing techniques.
+• Audit Tool.
+Analyzes modules of the source code using various auditing techniques.

-• License Diff enables security teams to document the differences between source code modules.
+• License Diff.
+Enables security teams to document the differences between source code modules.

-• Merge brings all source code modules into one cohesive format during software development.
+• Merge.
+Brings all source code modules into one cohesive format during software development.

 SWID Tags

-Security teams can integrate SWID Tags into automated scanning tools for security use cases, including vulnerability scanning.
-NIST is also currently adding SWID Tag data to the National Vulnerability Database.
-SWID Tag data has already been added to the Security Content Automation Protocol (SCAP) version 1.3.
+Security teams can integrate SWID tags into automated scanning tools for security use cases, including vulnerability scanning.
+NIST is also currently adding SWID tag data to the National Vulnerability Database.
+SWID tag data has already been added to the Security Content Automation Protocol (SCAP) version 1.3.

-Alongside tracking installed software on managed devices, SWID Tags help teams do the following:
+Alongside tracking installed software on managed devices, SWID tags help teams do the following:

 • Determine if software components used in the application development process are compliant with organizational security policies.

-• Ensure all software patches and updates are applied.
+• Apply software patches and updates.

 • Confirm a valid configuration process is in place.